dennisdoomen/CSharpGuidelines/_pages/1700_NamingGuidelines.md

 - `Deleted`: Occurs when the object is already deleted.

 ### <a name="av1738"></a> Prefix an event handler with "On" (AV1738) ![](/assets/images/3.png)
 It is good practice to prefix the method that handles an event with "On".
-For example, a method that handles the `Closing` event can be named `OnClosing`.
+For example, a method that handles its own `Closing` event should be named `OnClosing`.
+And a method that handles the `Click` event of its `okButton` field should be named `OkButtonOnClick`.

 ### <a name="av1739"></a> Use an underscore for irrelevant parameters (AV1739) ![](/assets/images/3.png)
 If you use a lambda expression (for instance, to subscribe to an event) and the actual arguments of the event are irrelevant, use discards to make that explicit: